 Some farmers have said they like to think of the strategies this website shares as tools to improve their ‘thinking clout’.

 There are five modules for you to work through at your leisure:

 - Module 1: Taking stock of your current wellbeing and some practical strategies to get you started

 - Module 2: Thoughts are like bullies- how to spend less time ‘in your head’

 - Module 3: Doing what really matters- how to get the most out of a busy life

 - Module 4: Training your ‘attention muscle’ and focusing on the ‘here and now’ – a more pleasant, less exhausting place to be

 - Module 5: Putting it all together and moving forward

-Allow 30-40 minutes to do a module.
-The next module will then be made available to you two weeks later (you will receive a text message to let you know).
-This will give you time to test out and get good at using your new tools from one module, before learning more in the next.
+Allow 30 minutes to do each module.
+The next module will then be available two weeks later (you will receive a text message to let you know).
+This will give you time to test out and practise your new tools from one module, before learning more in the next.
 Please be patient and try to complete each module in full.
 However, if you do have to stop part way through a module, you can use the ‘Save and continue later’ button and return at a later date.